SayemXx/Banking_System_by_Sayem/README.md

 # Banking System in C++

 This is a simple console-based banking system implemented in C++.
 It allows users to perform basic banking operations such as depositing and withdrawing money, creating Fixed Deposits (FDR), creating Deposit Pension Schemes (DPS), displaying account information, and exiting the system.
+The program also includes a navigation system using keyboard keys and color-coded options for a better user experience.

 ## Features
 - **Deposit**: Allows users to deposit money into their accounts.